kanboard/kanboard/doc/nice-urls.markdown

 When this constant is at `true`:

 - URLs generated from command line tools will be also converted
-- If you use another web server than Apache, by example Nginx or Microsoft IIS, you have to configure yourself the url rewriting
+- If you use another web server than Apache, by example Nginx or Microsoft IIS, you have to configure yourself the URL rewriting

-Note: Kanboard always fallback to old school urls when it's not configured, this configuration is optional.
+Note: Kanboard always fallback to old school URLs when it's not configured, this configuration is optional.

 Nginx configuration example
 ---------------------------